scala/scala/README.md

       to skip generating / publishing API docs (speeds up the process).

-If a command results in an error message like `a module is not authorized to depend on itself`, it may be that a global SBT plugin is resulting in a cyclical dependency.
-Try disabling global SBT plugins (perhaps by temporarily commenting them out in `~/.sbt/1.0/plugins/plugins.sbt`).
+If a command results in an error message like `a module is not authorized to depend on itself`, it may be that a global sbt plugin is resulting in a cyclical dependency.
+Try disabling global sbt plugins (perhaps by temporarily commenting them out in `~/.sbt/1.0/plugins/plugins.sbt`).

 #### Sandbox